 - His Gentle Whisper, sometimes so low it may be missed.

-- His Gentle Whisper, sometimes refocusing our attention is needed in order to be heard.
+- His Gentle Whisper, sometimes a refocusing of attention is needed in order to be heard.

-- His Gentle Whisper, gentle yet sovereignly commanding our response.
+- His Gentle Whisper, gentle yet sovereignly commanding a response.

 How do we respond to His Gentle Whisper?

 When Elijah heard it, it moved him.
 And although Elijah was still rehearsing his misery, His Gentle Whisper beckoned him towards a bit of bravery cloaked in humility, as he got up from his hiding place, covered his face and stood in the unobstructed opening.